Printers come in a variety of general types with a variety of features available. You must know what your printer can do!

 Print Dialog: At the top left of the dialog the Name box shows the selected printer.
 You can open the list to see all of the printers that the computer knows about, including printers that are not actually connected at the moment.
 You select a printer by clicking its name.

-Print Preview: The name of the selected printer is actually a button that opens a list of the known printers.
+Print Preview: The name of the current printer is actually a button that opens a list of the known printers.

 WinXP: Printers and Faxes